BertaVR/Bowling-2/README.md

 calculate the score of the final frame.
 - The game score is the total of all frame scores.

-#Requisitos funcionales: qué NO hace el programa
+### Requisitos funcionales: qué NO hace el programa
 Here are some things that the program will not do:
 - We will not check for valid rolls.
 - We will not check for correct number of rolls and frames.
 - We will not provide scores for intermediate frames.

+## Agradecimientos
+He conseguido hacer este kata gracias a la colaboración entre todos los compañeros y a la gran ayuda de Víctor.